A Table Full Of Joy

 24 Pretzel Rods, Halloween Sprinkles

-• If you want to decorate all sides of the pretzel, dip into candy melts, tap off excess chocolate, add sprinkles to all sides, then place upright in a cooling rack and allow to dry.
+• If you want to decorate all sides of the pretzel, dip it into candy melts, tap off excess chocolate, add sprinkles to all sides, then place upright in a cooling rack and allow to dry.

 • Once all pretzels are decorated, allow them to set up and harden for 10-15 minutes.
 You can also place them in the refrigerator to speed up the process.